stevengj/ColorVectorSpace.jl/README.md

 Note that `c1⋅c2 = (c1.r*c2.r + c1.g*c2.g + c1.b*c2.b)/3`, where the division by 3 ensures the equivalence of `x`, `Gray(x)`, and `RGB(x, x, x)` for scalar `x` as described above for `norm`.

-It is not obvious that one of these should be the default notion of multiplication, so the ordinary multiplication operation `*` is undefined for RGB colors.
+It is designed to not support the ordinary multiplication operation `*` because it is not obvious which one of these should be the default option.

-(It is defined for grayscale.)
+However, `*` is defined for grayscale since all these three multiplication operations (i.e., `⋅`, `⊙` and `⊗`) are equivalent in the 1D vector space.

 ### Variance

-The variance `v = E((c - μ)^2)` (or its bias-corrected version) involves a multiplication, and consistent with the above you must specify which sense of multiplication you wish to use:
+The variance `v = E((c - μ)^2)` (or its bias-corrected version) involves a multiplication, and to be consistent with the above you must specify which sense of multiplication you wish to use:

 ```julia
 julia> cs = [c1, c2]